-The Board is divided into three classes: Class I, Class II and Class III, with each class having a three-year term.
+Our board of directors is divided into three classes: Class I, Class II, and Class III, with each class having a three-year term.
 Vacancies on the Board, unless the Board determines by resolution that any such vacancies shall be filled by stockholders, may be filled only by persons elected by a majority of the remaining directors.
-A director elected by the Board to fill a vacancy in a class, including vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is duly elected and qualified.
+A director elected by our board of directors to fill a vacancy in a class, including vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is duly elected and qualified.

-The Board presently has eleven members.
-There are four directors in Class II whose term of office expires in 2016.
-The nominees for election to Class II, Jeffrey L. Edwards, Rory B. Riggs, Roberto P. Rosenkranz and Jorma Routti, are currently directors of the Company and were previously elected by the Board.
-If re-elected at the Annual Meeting, the nominees would serve until the 2019 Annual Meeting of Stockholders and until their successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+The Board presently has twelve members.
+There are four directors in Class II whose term of office expires in 2019.
+The nominees for election to Class II, Jeffrey L. Edwards, Rory B. Riggs, and Roberto Pedro Rosenkranz, Ph.D., M.B.A., are currently directors of the Company and were previously elected by our stockholders.
+If reelected at the Annual Meeting, the Class II director nominees would serve until the 2022 Annual Meeting of Stockholders and until their successors have been duly elected and qualified, or if sooner, until the director's death, resignation, or removal.
+Director Jorma Routti will be retiring from the Board of Directors at the Annual Meeting and will not seek re-election at the Annual Meeting.
+Following the Annual Meeting, the Board will consist of eleven members with one vacancy.
+The Company extends its gratitude to Dr. Routti for his dedication and valuable service.
 It is the Company's policy to encourage directors and nominees for director to attend the Annual Meeting.
-On June 3, 2015, the Company held its first Annual Meeting as a public company and all of the directors then in office attended.
+All of the directors then-elected and serving as directors attended the 2018 Annual Meeting.

 Directors are elected by a plurality of the votes of the holders of shares present in person, by remote communication, if applicable, or represented by proxy and entitled to vote on the election of directors.
-The nominees receiving the four highest number of affirmative votes will be elected.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the nominees named below.
-If any nominee becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that nominee will instead be voted for the election of a substitute nominee proposed by the Company.
+The Class II director nominees receiving the three highest number of affirmative votes will be elected.
+Stockholders may not vote, or submit a proxy, for a greater number of Class II director nominees than the number of Class II director nominees named in this proxy statement.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the Class II director nominees named below.
+If any Class II director nominee becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that Class II director nominee will instead be voted for the election of a substitute nominee proposed by the Company.
 Each person nominated for election has agreed to serve if elected.
-The Company's management has no reason to believe that any nominee will be unable to serve.
+The Company's management has no reason to believe that any Class II director nominee will be unable to serve.

-NOMINEES FOR ELECTION FOR A THREE-YEAR TERM EXPIRING AT THE 2019 ANNUAL MEETING - CLASS II
+NOMINEES FOR ELECTION FOR A THREE-YEAR TERM EXPIRING AT THE 2022 ANNUAL MEETING - CLASS II